-Antibiotic medicines most often in the form of eye drops work well to treat bacterial conjunctivitis.
-Viral conjunctivitis will go away on its own.
+Antibiotic medicines work well to treat pinkeye caused by bacteria.
+These are most often given in the form of eye drops.
+Viral pink eye will go away on its own without antibiotics.
 Mild steroid eye drops may help ease discomfort.
-Many doctors give mild antibiotic eye drops for pink eye to prevent bacterial conjunctivitis.

 Good hygiene can help prevent the spread of conjunctivitis.
 Things you can do include:

 Alvarenga LS, Ginsberg B, Mannis MJ.
 Bacterial conjunctivitis.
 In: Tasman W, Jaeger EA, eds.
-Duane's Ophthalmology.
-2013 ed.
+Duane's Ophthalmology 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins;2013:vol 4, chap 5.

 Bhatt U, Lagnado R, Dua HS.
 Follicular conjunctivitis.
 In: Tasman W, Jaeger EA, eds.
-Duane's Ophthalmology.
-2013 ed.
+Duane's Ophthalmology 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins;2013:vol 4, chap 7.

-Rubenstein JB, Tannan A..
-Conjunctivitis: Infectious and noninfectious.
+Rubenstein JB, Tannan A. Conjunctivitis: infectious and noninfectious.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
-St. Louis, MO: Elsevier Mosby; 2013:chap 4.6.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 4.6.

 Wright JL, Wightman JM.
 Red and painful eye.
-In Marx JA, Hockberger RS, Walls RM, et al, eds.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 22.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 22.

-Last reviewed on: 9/2/2014
+Last reviewed on: 8/20/2016

 Reviewed by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.